foxmask/django-th/README.rst

 With this project you can host triggers for you.

-All you need is to have a hosting provider (or simply your own server ;) who permits to use a manager of tasks like "cron" and, of course Python 2.7
+All you need is to have a hosting provider (or simply your own server ;) who permits to use a manager of tasks like "cron" and, of course Python

 Requirements :
 ==============
+* Python 3.4.0
-* Django 1.6
+* Django > 1.6
-* South 0.8.2
-* batbelt 0.5.1
-* ordereddict 1.1
 * oauth2 1.5.211
-* django-th-rss 0.2.5
+* django-th-rss > 0.2.5
-* django-th-evernote 0.2.5
+* django-th-evernote > 0.2.5
-* django-th-pocket 0.1.2
+* django-th-pocket > 0.1.2
-* django-th-readability 0.1.0
+* django-th-readability > 0.1.0

 Installation:
 =============